harrymayr/Zendure-HA/README.md

 # Zendure Integration

 This Home Assistant Integration is for the Zendure Hyper2000.
 It is possible to set the actual charge and discarge values, the Hyper2000 works in 'smart mode'.
 It is all in the early stages of develpment, so please be patient.

 ## Features

 - Get telemetry data from your Hyper 2000
 - Set the charge and discharge values

+### 1.0.7 (2025-03-02) ALPHA

+- Updated a number of sensors with the correct type/uom.
+- Added the HyperManager as a device in order to be able to select the operation status
+- Updated the smart mode for charging discharging.
+    All Hyper2000's are switching to smart matching mode Below 400 watts, only one Hyper2000 is used for charging/discharging.
+Above 400 watts, the load it is devided over all Hyper2000's which are either not full or empty.
+Clusters I have not tested yet, so please be carefull if you test this to not overload your system if multiple hypers are on one phase!!!

 ### 1.0.6 (2025-02-27) ALPHA